Mexasol/.github/README.md

 ## Projects
-#### American High School Academy (AHSA) Chatbot
+#### American High School Academy (AHSA) Chatbot ( yourstuddybuddy.com)

+A replica of khanmigo, AI tutor helps children in their home work from history to mathematics and so does other.
+Leveraging RAG in artificial intelligence that can query from your knowledge base, helping kids in their summer camp

 ![project](./img/160702.png)

 #### AI Avatar GANs

 ![Project](./img/screencapture-localhost-8501-2023-11-07-10_39_15.png)

 #### KIDWIZ Chatbot

+Kidwiz is a platform helping kids to learn subjects having difficulty in their schooling and home schooling.
+Chatbot helps them to bring ease with 1 on 1 interactions to help understand the weakness in their ability to learn for their parents.
+Also, it helps parents to understand their personality trait in this way to help cope with the children ability to learn .

 ![project](./img/Chat.png)

 #### Cowin AI Interview

+With the advancement in the AI, cowin has utilized the best use case of speech recognition where interviee can answer interviewer query with the help of Grok and deep gram

 ![project](./img/cowin.png)

 #### Raiderly

 Raiderly is a tool designed for finding best match investors and influencers for you startup.
-We leverage the art of prompt engineering and with the help of social engineering, we designed a tool to create a personalized email.
+We leverage the art of prompt engineering and with the help of social engineering, we designed a tool to create a personalized email

 ![project](./img/raiderly.png)
 # Connect with Us